unixpickle/char-rnn/README.md

 Now, install [Go](https://golang.org/doc/install) and setup a GOPATH.
 Once this is done, you are ready to install char-rnn itself:

 ```
-$ go get -u github.com/unixpickle/char-rnn
+$ go get -u -d github.com/unixpickle/char-rnn
-$ cd $GOPATH/src/github.com/unixpickle/char-rnn
+$ cd $GOPATH/src/github.com/unixpickle/char-rnn/train
 $ go build
 ```

 This will generate an executable called `char-rnn` in your current directory.
-If you have the Go BLAS package setup to use a C implementation of BLAS, you can access that by building with `go build -tags cblas`.
+If you have CUDA setup to work with anyvec (instructions [here](https://godoc.org/github.com/unixpickle/anyvec/cuda)), you can build with `-tags cuda` to include CUDA.

 ## Training